December 29, 2021 at 2:13 pm

 Is a worm considered live bait?

 Yes.
-Worms are not permitted in waters restricted to the use of Artificial Lures Only.
+Worms are not permitted in waters restricted to the use of Artificial Lures Only (in waters that are not ALO the use of worms is permitted).

 Why are certain bodies of water closed to ice fishing?